Tips for investing in a small plex

 Some municipalities offer financial assistance to help transform a building to conform with existing requirements.
 The Société d’habitation du Québec offers a Residential Adaptation Assistance program, as does the City of Montreal with its Major Residential Renovation or Renovation à la carte program.
 Definitely something to keep in mind!
 Find out more about programs and grants here.

 To sum it up, a life-changing project such as purchasing an income property requires quality partners.
-Contact us, we will help you find the ideal solution for your needs.
+Contact a Multi-Prets broker who will help you find the ideal solution for your needs.

 - A duplex requires less involvement, but generally has a lower return than a triplex or fourplex.